muratk5n/thirdwave/en/index.md

 🍌 🍌 🍌 😂 😂 😂

-CNB News: "'It's bananas': CU researchers use James Webb telescope to find ancient galaxies that shouldn't exist"
+CNB News: "'It's bananas': University of Colorado researchers use James Webb telescope to find ancient galaxies that shouldn't exist"

 ---